Holi Quiz 2023: Interesting Questions about Holi celebration

 B. Shiv and Parwati

 D. None of the above

-With the above Quiz you will come to know more about Holi festival and its importance.
-Various parts of India celebrates the holi festival differently with different names.
-The festival lasts for a day or two in some parts while in some other parts it lasts for as many as sixteen days.
+With the above Quiz, you will come to know about the Holi festival and its importance.
+Various parts of India celebrate the Holi festival differently with different names.
+The festival lasts for a day or two in some parts while in some other parts, it lasts for as many as sixteen days.

 |Holi: The Festival of Colors||Important Days in March 2023: National and International Days|